Personal Background

 City of birth: Cowansville, QC

-Residence: Orangeville, ON
+Residence: Kitchener, ON

-Language(s) spoken: English and French
+Language(s) spoken: English, French

 Sport-related Background

-National team member status: 2019/2020
+National team member status: Team Member

 Riding coach: James Rudolph